truthcoin/www.truthcoin.info/weaknesses/index.md

 While this project aspires to be the simplest "Bitcoin 2.0 project" (consisting of Bitcoin with new dimensions [Branches, Votecoins, Decisions, Markets, and Shares] and new message types).
 Nonetheless, Bitcoin had several severe bugs (enabling counterfeiting or outright theft) which were only discovered after years of real-world testing.
 It is likely that this project will have a correspondingly higher number of bugs, discovered over a correspondingly longer period of time (several years).

+A greater concern is the onboarding of new developer-talent.
+If new developers do not understand Truthcoin and its pieces, they will make mistakes in maintaining and upgrading it.
+I have attempted to make the documentation extensive for this reason, but it alone is likely to be insufficient.

 ### Project Inspires Widespread Legality/Social-Acceptance of Prediction Markets